-Estimates from The Economist are, on average, 3% greater than the 2020-21 WHO estimates and 20% greater than the 2022-23 UN estimates, for the same years and countries (specifically among countries with a P-score >1%).
-For some countries, the discrepancies are widespread in Europe and the USA in the early months of COVID-19), and the timing and means for safely ending these measures.
+Estimates from The Economist are, on average, 3% greater than the 2020-21 WHO estimates and 20% greater than the 2022-23 UN estimates, for the same years and countries (specifically among countries with a 50 P-scores for 2020 and 2021 individually, and for P-score >1%).
+For some countries, the discrepancies are much larger-eg, according to the UN and WHO data, Bangladesh had around 160 000 excess deaths in 2020-21, whereas data from The Economist suggest that there were more than 400 000 excess deaths in the same 55 East-West divide in excess deaths in 2020, with a period.
+Furthermore, since data from The Economist do not include expected deaths (the denominator used to widespread in Europe and the USA in the early months of COVID-19),165 and the timing and means for safely ending these measures.
 Whether shutdowns are initiated by individual or public action, research is required into when and how to end them.
 Early response to enable containment or suppression is likely to rely on public health and social measures, because vaccines will not be available in the early stage of a pandemic.
 Therapeutics might also not be available in the very early stage of the pandemic except for antivirals for an influenza pandemic.
 Diagnostics should be rapidly developed, validated, and distributed to enable early detection and isolation of cases.
 Public health and social measures, medical countermeasures, and proper clinical management can mitigate the effects of a pandemic in the early phases, whereas vaccines are likely to have essential roles in mitigation in later phases.

-much larger-eg, according to the UN and WHO data, Bangladesh had around 160 000 excess deaths in 2020-21, whereas data from The Economist suggest that there were more than 400 000 excess deaths in the same period.
-Furthermore, since data from The Economist do not include expected deaths (the denominator used to calculate P-scores), we calculated expected deaths by subtracting excess deaths as estimated by The Economist from estimated total deaths obtained from the UN, which leads to further discrepancies between data sources.
+calculate P-scores), we calculated expected deaths by subtracting excess deaths as estimated by The Economist from estimated total deaths obtained from the UN, which leads to further discrepancies between data

 Table 12 ranks the 30 most populous countries according to the P-score, a reasonable overall metric of performance in tackling COVID-19; the appendix (pp 71-76) includes data for all countries.
 The P-score is derived from excess deaths during the emergency phase of the COVID-19 (ie, Jan 30, 2020-May 4, 2023) pandemic as a proportion of the number of deaths that would reasonably have been expected had the pandemic not occurred.
-By taking the baseline number of expected deaths into account, the P-score potentially adjusts for other factors, such as age distribution, and so it is our preferred measure.
+By taking the baseline number of expected deaths into account, the distribution, and so it is our preferred measure.